AdaCore/libadalang-tools/testsuite/README.rst

 testsuite from whatever directory that suits you: in any case, it will create the ``out/`` report in the current directory.

-Depending on your needs, you may want to run only specific testcases.
-This is
-easy: just pass these testcases as arguments to the ``testsuite.py`` script.
+To run only specific testcases pass these testcases as arguments to the ``testsuite.py`` script.
 For instance:

 .. code-block:: text